this-isnt-me/ogPypeline/docs/source/drillingcon.rst

 Footage Cost units
 ------------
 The footage_cost(value, units) function converts between different Footage Cost units for drilling, the currency is declared as a universal place holder using "cur".
-The input units are as per the list below:
+The input units are as per the table below:

 .. list-table:: Footage Cost units
    :widths: 60 40